AdobeDocs/experience-manager-cloud-service.zh-Hant/help/journey-headless/developer/update-your-content.md

 * Do not expose any binary data.
 * Are completely contained in the JSON output (within the `properties` property).

-* Are also considered atomic, i.e. the elements and variations are exposed as part of the fragment's properties vs. as links or child entities.
+* Are also considered atomic, that is, the elements and variations are exposed as part of the fragment's properties vs. as links or child entities.
 This allows for efficient access to the payload of a fragment.

 ### Content Models and Content Fragments {#content-models-and-content-fragments}